SeeBee8/MySQL-Database-Movies/README.md

 ---------------------------------------------------------------------------

-## Reviews App
+## Movies Reviews App
+This app was created through Streamlit to show:

--  See how reviews will rate
+-  How reviews will rate
 -  Look at model parameters
 -  Check out frequency distribution of words used in review
 -  See the Word Clouds for the analysis